dotnet/training-tutorials/content/csharp/getting-started/lesson-02.md

 This error should provide you with the context you need to realize you've mis-spelled (or capitalized) the name of the method you're trying to call.

+## Next Steps

+Modify your console application to display a different message.
+Go ahead and intentionally add some mistakes to your program, so you can see what kinds of error messages you get from the compiler.
+The more familiar you are with these messages, and what causes them, the better you'll be at diagnosing problems in your programs that you *didn't* intend to add!